California Post

-The California Post is an upcoming American conservative daily tabloid newspaper to be published in Los Angeles, California.
-The Post will serve as the California counterpart to the New York Post, and will be owned by News Corp.
-The California Post plans to begin publishing in early 2026, with Australian journalist Nick Papps serving as editor-in-chief.
-Papps served prior as the weekend editor of News Corp Australia's Melbourne publication, the Herald Sun.
+The California Post is an American conservative daily tabloid newspaper published in Los Angeles, California.
+It serves as the California counterpart to the New York Post, and is owned by News Corp.
+The newspaper began publishing on January 26, 2026.

-Keith Poole, editor-in-chief at the New York Post, will be in charge of both papers.
 News Corp chief executive Robert Thomson said that "the [California] Post will play a crucial role in engaging and enlightening readers, who are starved of serious reporting and puckish wit."